Different types of opportunities

 The International Student Welcome Desk at Sydney Airport is staffed by local and international student volunteers through a work integrated learning program.
 The student volunteers are responsible for greeting arriving students and providing them with assistance and information.

 We want you to be a part of it.
 StudyNSW is looking for students to take part in a Workplace Integrated Learning (WIL) program with their institutions and the NSW Government.

-Expressions of interest for February and March 2019 intakes are now open.
+Expressions of interest for 28 March 2019 intake is now open.
 Please click here to apply.